In-ho Lee

 In-ho Lee (born 1955) is the third and previous Presiding Grandmaster of Songahm Taekwondo, the American Taekwondo Association.

 In-ho Lee was born in Seoul, South Korea, two years after the end of the Korean War.
 He began to study taekwondo as a boy.

 In 1976, following a year of military service, he joined the taekwondo studio of his brother, Haeng-ung Lee Songahm Taekwondo, in the United States.
 He became known for his jump round kick and lightning speed.

 In-ho Lee was inaugurated during the 2011 Songahm Taekwondo World Championships' - Inaugural Ceremony on Saturday, June 25, 2011, in North Little Rock, Arkansas.
+He currently holds the title of Grand Master Emeritus.
+He also serves on the ATA's Founders Council.
+He held the title of 'Presiding' Grand Master for a total of 8 years from 2011-2019.
+He has had the 3rd longest continuous reign as 'Presiding' Grandmaster, among the five of them who have held the title.

 In-ho Lee was succeeded by Presiding Grandmaster G.K.
 Lee on June 14, 2019, in North Little Rock, Arkansas.